That book you need is at the UC Berkeley Library, but it’s tucked away behind locked doors.

 Books can be returned via the book drops on the north and south sides of Doe Library.
 Most other book drops on campus remain closed.

 If you have materials other than books you need to return or if you have any other questions about returning materials, please contact firstname.lastname@example.org.
 (Please don’t put electronic devices or DVDs in the book drops.)

 In the meantime, you can renew items proactively through My OskiCat.

 When will the libraries open again?

-Down the road, plans include reopening Moffitt Library, which will provide students with a low-density on-campus study space.
-(In compliance with public health guidelines, Moffitt will not open at the beginning of the fall semester, as originally hoped.)
+Down the road, plans include reopening one library location to provide students with a low-density on-campus study space.
 Hours are expected to be limited, with strict social distancing protocols in place and no snacks and drinks allowed.

 I’m not a UC Berkeley student (or faculty or staff member).
 Can you point me to some free resources I can use for my research?

 If you are not affiliated with UC Berkeley and don’t have a CalNet ID, check out the Library’s guide to free online resources for researchers.